topherzee/vr-magic-hands/README.md

 Hide the tips - make them invisible in BENDING MODE.

 Add an indication of where the control point is, when thrown.

+You can add ?playing=1 to get it to play the recording.
+You can set a global to RECORDING in order to record a new track - it can then be copy/pasted from the DevTools Local Storage.

+## TODO

+Initialize the system better!

+### Getting water

+IN PROGRESS!
+TIDY UP AND CHANGE COLOR.
+Somehow it starts automatically but it should not.

+Move hand below 0.5 to activate.
+Move hand above 1.0 to start pull.
+Move hand below 0.5 to reactivate gCollectState[H]; NONE, STARTED , PULLING, DONE gCollectEnergy 0 to 1.0?

+Get the cone to point to slowly stretch up to the hand.
+Put the cone in a group, so we can rotate it.

+Hide all the other stuff!

 Make water go boom.
 Sommon the water back.